-In the ordinary course of business, the Company enters contracts which contain indemnification provisions such as loan agreements, purchase contracts, service agreements, licensing agreements, asset purchase and sale agreements, operating agreements, leasing agreements, asset use agreements etc. In such contracts, the
+In the ordinary course of business, the Company enters contracts which contain indemnification provisions such as loan agreements, purchase contracts, service agreements, licensing agreements, asset purchase and sale agreements, operating agreements, leasing agreements, asset use agreements etc. In such contracts, the Company may indemnify counterparties to the contracts if certain events occur.
+These indemnification provisions vary on an agreement by agreement basis.
+In some cases, there are no pre-determined amounts or limits included in the indemnification provisions and the occurrence of contingent events that will trigger payment under them is difficult to predict.
+Therefore, the maximum potential future amount that the Company could be required to pay cannot be estimated.

-Notes to Financial Statements December 31, 2011 and 2010 (in Canadian dollars)
+Notes to Financial Statements December 31, 2012 and 2011 (in Canadian dollars)